GaetanLepage/phd-manuscript/sections/5_rl/3_method/0_index.typ

 @algo:rl:wer_map describes the algorithm used to compute those #acr("WER") maps.
 #draft[
+  - Clearly introduce/differenciate #cost and #wer-cost
   - Say that we compute maps for a few starting positions
   - give numbers on compute time
+  - Add the size of the speech sample: 40
 ]

 ==== WER on clean speech

 As a sanity check for the #acr("ASR") module, we run the complete recognition pipeline on the clean speech signals from the #librispeech dataset.
-The `ASR-CRDNN-RNNLM-LibriSpeech` model from #speechbrain that we have chosen yields an average #acr("WER") of 1.82% on this clean dataset.
+The `ASR-CRDNN-RNNLM-LibriSpeech` model from #speechbrain we have chosen yields an average #acr("WER") of 1.82% on this clean dataset.

 @table:rl:method:asr_models shows the result of our benchmarking of three models provided by the #speechbrain library.
 It highlights the performance-speed trade-off of each model.